svaditya/svaditya.github.io/_posts/2017-03-13-how-to-build-machine-learning-models-in-Python.md

 ![png](/images/2017-03-13-how-to-build-machine-learning-models-in-Python/output_22_0.png)

-This plot suggests few variables are highyl correlated while others are not.
+This plot suggests that few variables are highyl correlated while others are not.

 ### Building simple models

 Lets build a simple machine learning model to predict the class of the flower from the measurements.

-Before we get started, I will enumerate the steps to pefrom
+Before we get started, I will enumerate the steps to carry out

    i.
 Split the datset in to 2 parts.
 One is the train data set and the other is the test dataset.

    ii.
 Build our models on the train dataset.

    iii.
 Basis one of the chosen metrics like accuracy or [AUC (area under the curve)](https://en.wikipedia.org/wiki/Receiver_operating_characteristic#Area_under_the_curve) we will choose the best performing model.

 #### Step i : Splitting the data